JonathanTremblay/UnityExportToZip/ReadMe.md

 * Compatible with both Mac and Windows
 * No additional software needed

-\* Excludes all zip files at the top level of the project, and also excludes the following folders: .git, Library, Logs, Obj, Temp.
-An exception to excluding the Library folder is the LastSceneManagerSetup.txt file, which is included to allow Unity to remember and load the last accessed scene when the project is reopened.
+\* Excludes all zip files at the top level of the project, and also excludes the following folders: .git, Build/Builds folders (this can be changed in Project Settings), Library, Logs, Obj, Temp.
+However, it preserves two files from the Library folder: LastSceneManagerSetup.txt (which stores the last accessed scene) and EditorUserBuildSettings.asset (which stores the build settings).
 Note that other Library files can be recreated by Unity.

 ## Compatibility

-Tested on Mac and Windows with Unity versions 2021.3.16 (LTS), 2022.1.11 and 2022.2.1.
+Tested on Mac and Windows with Unity versions 2022.3.6 (LTS), 2021.3.16 (LTS), 2022.2.1 and 2022.1.11.
 Projects larger than 8 GB were compressed successfully.

 ## Known Issues